frnsys/half_earth/readme.md

 - `skip-to-planning`: Skip the intro and just go to the planning phase.
 - `skip-tutorial`: Skip the tutorial.
 - `fast-years`: Speed up years in the world events phase.
-- `translate`: Extract translation strings and update the translation mappings from the source CSVs.
-- `surfaces`: Generate biome surface textures and regional climates.
-- `sharing`: Generate sharing images.

 ## Running